Jordach/TornStonksLive/README.md

 `!sell num_of_shares three_letter_stock_name`

 Shows how much money you'd make for selling the specified number of shares for the chosen stock, includes pre and post stock exchange tax.

+## Notifications / Alerts:

+`!alerts`

+`!notifications`

+Displays all pending alerts and notifications.
+These two commands are interchangeable.

+`!alerts up/down`

+Displays all pending alerts that are either from the corresponding `!up` or `!down` command.

+`!alerts up/down three_letter_stock_name`

+Displays all pending alerts that are either from the corresponding `!up` or `!down` command and are also matching that stock ticker.

+## Forget:

+`!forgetme`

+Deletes all of your pending alerts from the bot's knowledge.

+`!forget three_letter_stock_name`

+Deletes all pending alerts for the provided stock ticker.

+`!forget three_letter_stock_name up/down`

+Deletes all pending alerts for the provided stock ticker that are also from the respective `!up` or `!down` command.

+`!forget three_letter_stock_name up/down value`

+Deletes any pending alert that matches the stock ticker, `!up` and `!down` command, and also the value.

 # Administration Commands:
 ## Stop Command: